 Replacement Kitchen Doors and Worktops Costs

-• How to find and hire a kitchen fitter
+- How to find and hire a local kitchen fitter in 2025.

 Are you wondering how much it would cost to have your kitchen cupboards replaced?

-In the following price guide, we'll look at the all costs based on the number and type of kitchen cupboard doors, break down the supply costs of different types of kitchen cupboard door and labour costs.
+In the following price guide, we'll look at all the costs based on the number and type of kitchen cupboard doors, break down the supply costs of different types of kitchen cupboard doors and labour costs.

-To give you some idea of an average cost, if you needed up to five new kitchen doors, it will cost you between £450 and £1000.
+To give you some idea of an average cost, if you need up to five new kitchen doors, it will cost you between £450 and £1000.

 Ready for a quote?